gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 It is important to note that the commands to be encoded in a `MTLCommandBuffer` and submitted to the GPU are not only limited to rendering.
 We can submit "compute" commands to the GPU for general-purpose non-rendering work such as fast number crunching via the [`MTLComputeCommandEncoder`](https://developer.apple.com/documentation/metal/mtlcomputecommandencoder) (modern techniques for ML, physics, simulations, etc are all done on the GPU nowadays).
 Apple Vision internal libraries for example use Metal for all the finger tracking, ARKit environment recognition and tracking and so on.
 However, let's focus only on the rendering commands for now.

-#### Enabling Vertex Amplification for a Render Pass
+#### Specifying the Viewport Mappings for Both Render Targets

-When creating a render pass and submitting render commands for a frame via a `MTLRenderCommandEncoder`, we need to enable vertex amplification.
-This consists of three steps:

-1. Specifying the number of amplifications to create.
+We already created a render pass with vertex amplification enabled.
+We need to instruct Metal on the correct viewport offsets and sizes for each render target before we render.
+We need to:

-2. Specifying view mappings that hold per-output offsets to a specific render target and viewport.
+2. Specify the view mappings that hold per-output offsets to a specific render target and viewport.
-3. Specifying the viewport sizes for each render target.
+3. Specify the viewport sizes for each render target.

 The viewport sizes and view mappings into each render target depend on our textures' layout we specified when creating the `LayerRenderer` configuration used in Compositor Services earlier in the article.
 We should **never** hardcode these values ourselves.
 Instead, we can query this info from the current frame `LayerRenderer.Frame`.
 It provides the information and textures we need to draw into for a given frame of content.
 We will explore these objects in more detail later on, but the important piece of information is that the `LayerRenderer.Drawable` we just queried will give us the correct viewport sizes and view mappings for each render target we will draw to.